nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Assign a contact to a project: `assign`

+Assigns the specified contact to the specified project.

 Format: `assign CONTACT_INDEX PROJECT_INDEX`

 * `CONTACT_INDEX` refers to the index number shown in the displayed contact list.